ravaioli/solarpunk-mandala/README.md

 The Solarpunk Mandala framework takes these principles and provides a practical, actionable structure for implementing them in real-world contexts.

-## 🌀 The Mandala Framework: Five Dimensions of Regeneration
+## 🌀 The Mandala Framework: Five Domains of Regeneration

-The framework is organized as a mandala—a circular symbol representing wholeness and interconnectedness—with five core dimensions that must be balanced and integrated:
+The framework is organized as a mandala—a circular symbol representing wholeness and interconnectedness—with five core domains that must be balanced and integrated:

 ### 🌿 **Ecological Regeneration**
 - **Purpose**: Restore and enhance natural ecosystems